 A useful tool for analyzing how transactions change an accounting equation is the T-account.
 The left side of a T-account is for debits, whereas the right side is for credits.
 However, the effect of debits and credits on the balance in a T-account depends upon which side of the accounting equation an account is located.

-Since the accounting equation depicts a mathematical equality, it also follows that all debits must always equal all credits.
-In other words, a journal entry should have a minimum of at least one debit entry and one credit entry, and the total of those entries must be equal.
+The accounting equation demonstrates a mathematical equality, which means that all debits must consistently equal all credits.
+Therefore, every journal entry requires at least one debit and one credit entry, and their combined totals must be equivalent.

 Assets = | Liabilities + | Owner’s Equity | |